apache/trafficcontrol/docs/source/development/traffic_router/traffic_router_api.rst

 To override the self signed certificates with new ones from a certificate authority, update the properties for the Keystore location and password at :file:`/opt/traffic_router/conf/https.properties`.

 The API can be configured via HTTPS on port 3443 in :file:`/opt/traffic_router/conf/server.xml` or by setting a :term:`Parameter` named ``secure.api.port`` with ``configFile`` ``server.xml`` on the Traffic Router's :term:`Profile`.
-The post install script will generate self signed certificates at ``/opt/traffic_router/conf/``, create a new Java Keystore named :file:`/opt/traffic_router/conf/keyStore.jks`, and add the new certificate to the Keystore.
+When ``systemctl start traffic_router`` is run, it will generate self signed certificates at ``/opt/traffic_router/conf/``, create a new Java Keystore named :file:`/opt/traffic_router/conf/keyStore.jks`, and add the new certificate to the Keystore.
 The password for the Java Keystore and the Keystore location are stored in :file:`/opt/traffic_router/conf/https.properties`.
-To override the self signed certificates with new ones from a certificate authority, update the properties for the Keystore location and password at :file:`/opt/traffic_router/conf/https.properties`.
+To override the self signed certificates with new ones from a certificate authority, either replace the Java Keystore in the default location or update the properties for the new Keystore location and password at :file:`/opt/traffic_router/conf/https.properties` and then restart the Traffic Router using ``systemctl``.

 Traffic Router API endpoints only respond to ``GET`` requests.